Btibert3/tableau-r/README.md

 4. Save the modeled data to Tableau so I can create dashboard reports
 5. Deploy my  models to __production__ (or whatever that means)

 To be fair, Tableau has released both `C++` and `python` versions of their API.
-For someone way better at programming than myself, it appears that it should be possible to build an `R` package to interface with the API.
+For those way better at programming than myself, it appears that it should be possible to build an `R` package to interface with the API.